bitdeli/bitdeli-docs/src/editor.rst

    :scale: 80%
    :align: center

 1. The **card script** can contain any Python code.
-The interface to inputs and outputs is provided by  the :ref:`bitdeli-py` module.
+The interface to inputs and outputs is provided by the :ref:`python-api`.

 2. The input for the card script are the :ref:`profiles`.
 You can view them by clicking the **Profiles tab**.